irql-notlessorequal/tf2ware-classic/README.md

 ## Main

-- Mecha The Slag for creating TF2Ware
+- `Mecha The Slag` for creating TF2Ware

+- `NuclearWatermelon` and `gavintlgold` for contributions to the original codebase

 - TF2Ware Ultimate for helping me notice Mecha's stupidity in sprite handling